 If you are a teacher in southern Arizona and would like to work on a joint lesson plan, please contact me.
 I am willing to travel beyond just the Tucson area.
 If possible, I’d like to incorporate astronomical activities and concepts with the existing curricula.
 I could also give a talk about my research, astronomy, science, college….
 I want to be flexible and do what works best with your school/classroom.
 My email address is [email protected]

 The Mt Lemmon Sky School has programs for school groups of all ages.
 Students spend the day(s) doing inquiry-based science experiments on the sky island environment of the Catalina Mountains.
 At night, there are observing sessions.

 I have assisted with evening activities/talks and night observing sessions at the Mt Lemmon Sky School.
-For the past two years, I have mentored a high school student through a science fair project for SARSEF (Southern Arizona Research, Science, and Engineering Foundation).
+For two years, I mentored a high school student through a science fair project for SARSEF (Southern Arizona Research, Science, and Engineering Foundation).

 Astronomy Camp is a week-long science camp in Arizona primarily for high school students.
 We use hands-on learning activities to help students understand the world around them.
 Students also have the opportunity to observe through research-grade telescopes on the mountains surrounding Tucson.
 I will work with the beginning camp this summer.

 I am part of the Tucson Women in Astronomy’s mentoring program and last year mentored a freshman astronomy major at the University of Arizona.
 I have led night observing and solar observing sessions, and have given talks at local elementary schools.

 As an undergraduate at the University of Illinois, I was part of and co-coordinated Physics Van (pictured above, https://van.physics.illinois.edu/).
 With Physics Van, I traveled to elementary schools in central Illinois to perform exciting physics demonstrations mean to teach basic physics and show kids that physics is fun.

 Liquid nitrogen ice cream at a physics conference